felixblaschke/simple_animations/documentation/README.md

 Setting up *simple_animation* is very easy:

-- You just need to add a dependency to the latest version of `simple_animations`.
+- Add a dependency to the latest version of `simple_animations`: [latest version](https://pub.dev/packages/simple_animations#-installing-tab-).
-You can find a detailed instructions on the [pub install page](https://pub.dartlang.org/packages/simple_animations#-installing-tab-).

-- Start using *simple_animations* by importing the `simple_animations.dart`:
+- Add an import where you want to use *simple_animations*:
     ```dart
     import 'package:simple_animations/simple_animations.dart';
     ```